Medical Schools That Don't Require the MCAT: What You Should Know

 In the BA/MD program offered by Robert Wood Johnson Medical School, pre-medical students with excellent academics may apply for the program in their sophomore year.

-Students accepted into the program pay for only three out of four years during the bachelor’s portion of the program, and pay all four years of medical school.
+Students accepted into the program pay for only three out of four years during the bachelor’s portion of the program and pay for all four years of medical school.
 Although applicants must have already completed four semesters of college, no MCAT is required for admission.

 Rensselaer Polytechnic Institute